Jubai-Khalil/Final-Year-Project/README.md

 Additional Information
 ----------------------
-For now google maps API key has been included for ease of access purposes, when the project is complete it will be removed.
+Google maps API key has been included for ease of access purposes.